 Enterprise Resource Planning (ERP)

-Enterprise Resource Planning systems (ERPs) integrate (or attempt to integrate) all data and processes of an organization into a unified system.
+Systems that integrate (or attempt to integrate) all data and processes of an organization into a unified system.
 A typical ERP system will use multiple components of computer software and hardware to achieve the integration.
-A key ingredient of most ERP systems is the use of a unified database to store data for the various system modules.
+A key ingredient of most ERP systems is a unified database to store data for the various system modules.

-MRP vs. ERP - Manufacturing management systems have evolved in stages over the past 30 years from a simple means of calculating materials requirements to the automation of an entire enterprise.
-Around 1980, over-frequent changes in sales forecasts, entailing continual readjustments in production, as well as the unsuitability of the parameters fixed buy the system, led MRP (Material Requirement Planning) to evolve into a new concept : Manufacturing Resource Planning (or MRP2) and finally the generic concept Enterprise Resource Planning (ERP).
+MRP vs. ERP — Manufacturing management systems have evolved in stages over the past 30 years from a simple means of calculating materials requirements to the automation of an entire enterprise.
+Around 1980, over-frequent changes in sales forecasts, entailing continual readjustments in production, as well as the unsuitability of parameters fixed by the system, led MRP (Material Requirement Planning) to evolve into a new concept: Manufacturing Resource Planning (or MRP2) and finally the generic concept Enterprise Resource Planning (ERP).

-Learn learn more about implementing or improving your ERP system.
+Learn more about implementing or improving your ERP system.